 FICO-9-version-credit-score

 FICO is the largest credit scoring model used by 90% of lenders.
-Every few years FICO updates its scoring model and the newest version, FICO 9, might actually help consumers with paid collections and medical collections.
+Every few years FICO updates its scoring model.
+In 2016, FICO 9 was introduced to consumers with the main focus of treating paid collections and medical collections more favorably.

 Why FICO Score 9 matters

-FICO Score 9 also helps consumers who have “thin files”, something lenders have been wanting for some time now.
+FICO Score 9 also helps consumers who have “thin files”, something lenders had wanted.
 Consumers with a “thin file” have few if any credit accounts and often do not have a credit score.

 Under FICO 9, instead of classifying a consumer as someone who paid or didn’t pay her bills in absolute terms, the various degrees of the consumer’s payment history has been quantified.
 The end result is a score with an improved ability to assess the risk of thin files.